Reentrant Superconductivity in Zeeman Fields

-The first term is the pairing correlation linked to the pair potential.
-The odd-frequency pairing correlation at the second term implies that the SOI suppresses superconductivity~\cite{frigeri:njp2004}.
-The third term plays a key role in the ZFIS.
-This term stabilizes the superconducting state at high Zeeman field because it belongs to even-frequency symmetry class.
+The first term is the principal pairing correlation.
+The odd-frequency pairing correlation at the second term is induced by the SOI and suppresses superconductivity~\cite{frigeri:njp2004}.
+We will show that the third term listed at the bottom row in Table~\ref{table1} plays a key role in the ZFIS.
 The linearized gap equation results in

-Comparing the results with Eq.~\eqref{eq:para_gap} suggests that the large SOI $\alpha > \mu_{\mathrm{B}} H_{\mathrm{P}}$ deletes superconductivity at $\bm{H}=0$.
+Equation~\eqref{eq:perp_gap} suggests that the large SOI $\alpha > \mu_{\mathrm{B}} H_{\mathrm{P}}$ deletes superconductivity at $\bm{H}=0$.
 In the $H-T$ phase diagram in Fig.~\ref{fig1}(b), superconductivity is absent at $\bm{H}=0$ because we choose such large SOI as $\alpha=1.5T_0$ and $2.5T_0$.
 Equation~\eqref{eq:perp_gap} also indicates that a Zeeman field screens such negative effects due to the SOI.
 Fig.~\ref{fig1}(b) shows that the superconducting phase appears in large Zeeman fields and that the critical temperature increases with increasing Zeeman fields.
-The induced spin-singlet Cooper pairs at the last term in Eq.~\eqref{eq:perp_f2} stabilize the spin-triplet superconducting states at high Zeeman fields.
+We explain the reasons below.
+The analytic expressions of the superfluid weight of the principal correlation $q_d$, that of odd-frequency pairs $q_{\mathrm{odd}}$, and that of spin-singlet pairs $q_{\perp}$ are supplied in Eqs.~(S22)-(S23) in SM.
+They are plotted as a function of the Zeeman potential in Fig.~\ref{fig:q}(b), where we choose $\alpha=1.5 T_0$ and fix the temperature at $T=0.5T_0$.
+The results show that $q_\perp $ compensates the negative weight of $q_{\mathrm{odd}}$ in Zeeman fields.
+Namely, the induced spin-singlet Cooper pairs stabilize the spin-triplet superconductivity in Zeeman fields.
+The increase of $q_d$ with Zeeman fields is a result of such compensation, which explains the ZFIS described by the gap equation in Eq.~\eqref{eq:perp_gap}.
 We conclude that the interplay between the SOI and the Zeeman field realizes ZFIS.
-Eq.~\eqref{eq:perp_gap} suggests that $T_c$ goes to the $T_0$ for $\mu_{\mathrm{B}} H \gg \alpha $.
+Eq.~\eqref{eq:perp_gap} suggests that $T_c$ goes to the $T_0$ for $V \gg \alpha $.
 However, our phenomenological theory cannot predict such limiting behavior.
 We have assumed in high magnetic fields that the attractive interaction between two electrons remains unchanged and that other conduction bands do not come to the Fermi level.
-In Table~\ref{table1}, we list the pairing correlations appearing in a SC and their pairing symmetry.